 Step #1: Submit an Online Application

 Every bank, credit union, and online lender will have an application form for you to fill out.
-This is what they use to collect basic information about you and your business.
-This information includes your personal information, such as your name, address, and contact info.
-You will also have to outline business information such as:
+This is how they utilize their website browser interface to gather essential data about you and your venture.
+This information includes personal specifics such as your name, address, and contact info, which you should ensure to enter correctly.